tillbiskup/aspecd/docs/roadmap.rst

 For version 0.1
 ===============

-* Tasks: CompositePlotter (requires referring to pre-defined plotters)
+* Documentation: Sphinx for multiple versions

-* Documentation: YAML representation of dataset structure(s) (automatically generated together with the documentation and using the ``literalinclude`` directive)
+* VCS: branches and handling of releases

 For version 0.2